Privacy notice

 Privacy Policy

-Contraste Europe is a group of companies offering IT services and solutions to corporate clients.
-It operates exclusively in the B2B market and does not offer its services to individuals.
+Contraste Europe is a group of companies offering IT services and solutions to businesses.
+It operates exclusively in the B2B market, and does not offer its services to private individuals.

-The group operates in Luxembourg, Belgium, France, Switzerland and Tunisia.
+The group is present in Belgium, France, Switzerland and Tunisia.

 In this policy, we use the name Contraste to refer to all group companies.